14-Day 4-Island Trip to the Cook Islands: Including Rarotonga, Aitutaki, Mauke and Mitiaro!

 Accommodation on Mauke

-You have a couple of places to stay on the island of Mauke.
-Tiare Cottages are the best choice for couples and adult groups with their quaint budget cottages and their more modern clifftop cottage.
+You have a couple of options for accommodation on the island of Mauke.
+Tiare Cottages are the best choice for couples and adult groups, offering quaint budget cottages and a more modern clifftop cottage.
 Ri’s Retreat is also an option with full private kitchens and plenty of room for families and groups.
-Compare the two accommodations further in Where to Stay on Mauke.

 Dining Recommendations